Policy Brief

 The housing needs projections are based on the household projections and assume that each projected household will require a unit of accommodation.
 They are also based solely on the projected demographic change and assumes that the distribution of households to property type / size remains the same as was observed at the time of the census.

 The total number of projected units required for both qualified and registered accommodation are summarised in tables which are reproduced below.
+The first table shows additional qualified/entitled units required and the second registered units required under different migration scenarios.

 Fiscal Policy Panel Housing Market Review